 - We are actively screening and restricting visitors at all of our hospital locations and are screening all staff before they enter our facilities.
 Only one visitor is allowed per patient, per day, during visiting hours for non-COVID patients.

 - Patients will be tested for COVID-19 before any scheduled procedure.

-We are carefully planning and preparing to safely resume some scheduled procedures.
+CHI Franciscan is carefully resuming some scheduled and elective procedures.
 The safety of our patients and staff comes first, and we are taking significant steps to make sure it is safe to be treated at our facilities.
 We know there are many important procedures and treatments that our patients need, and safely resuming these procedures is one of the most important ways we can help our communities heal.
-The safety measures we have in place are an essential step toward a safe reopening.
-We also have clear criteria that must be met based on guidance from Washington state and national health officials.
+We are following all state and federal regulations in addition to the measures we have put in place across our system.

 This page will be updated with additional details as they are available.